5 Changes That Make A Resolution Stick In 2018.

 Yeah, here we go again.

-But hoping isn’t enough.
+But here’s 2018, all fresh and shiny and full of lovely possibilities.
+So how do we make the most of them?Hoping isn’t enough.
 So I’ve been working on concrete ideas and steps to help us all set resolutions that stick.
 You with me?

 5 Changes That Make A Resolution Stick:

 1. Let go of the past: you are not your past.
 It doesn’t define you.
 We all made mistakes.
 We all showed weakness.
 But you are something finer and stronger than everything that has happened to you.
 The quickest way to abandon a perfectly good resolution is to let one of the old scripts start playing in your head; “of course the house is a mess, I’m a messy, lazy person and that will never change.”
 Start creating new scripts now and repeat them over and over.

 - “I have enough time to create order in my life and my home.”

 - “I value myself enough to eat well and exercise.”

 - “No matter how I was raised, I’m smart enough to change and raise my children with love and patience.”